sarthaknp977/Scripting-Language/README.md

 - `nGreenn`
 - `111`

-### 22. Add First 3 Characters to Both Ends

-- Write a PHP program to create a new string taking the first 3 characters of a given string and return the string with those characters added at both the front and back.
+### 22. Write a PHP program to create a new string taking the first 3 characters of a given string and return the string with those characters added at both the front and back.
 If the given string length is less than 3, use whatever characters are there.

 **Sample Input**: